B. J. Young (ice hockey): Amateur

-Young began playing hockey at age four, and by age eight, he was playing travel ice hockey.
+Young began playing hockey at age four, and by age eight, he was playing travel ice hockey for the Alaska All-Stars.
 He began his junior career with the Tri-City Americans of the Western Hockey League (WHL).
 In his first season with the Americans Young scored 19 goals and 43 points in 54 games, adding another goal and two points in two playoff games.
 During the 1994–95 season, his second, with Tri-City Young was traded to the Red Deer Rebels.
 Though he only scored 23 points in 51 games between the two teams, Americans' general manager Dennis Beyak stated it was a deal that could come back to haunt them.
 In his first full season with Red Deer Young had a breakout season scoring 49 goals and 94 points.
 He followed up by scoring 58 goals and 114 points in 63 games during the 1996–97 season.
 The goal total led the WHL and he was named to the WHL East First All-Star Team.
 In the off-season Young was drafted by the National Hockey League's (NHL) Detroit Red Wings in the sixth round, 157th overall, of the 1997 NHL Entry Draft.